ReventlessDev/reventless-core/packages/doc/docs/reventless-components-overview.md

 ### ReadModel

-A `ReadModel` is a queryable projection based on Events from one or more `Aggregate`s.
-It takes `Event`s and persists a State calculated on the previous State and the incoming Event.
+A _ReadModel_ is a queryable persisted state: It takes Events from one or more Aggregates and persists a newly calculated state.
+The new state is based on the previous state and the incoming Event.

-Usually a `ReadModel` doesn't have any outputs.

 ```mermaid
 graph LR